Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird feeder

-Other tips such as keeping the feeder out of direct sunlight help to keep nectar cool, giving the birds a place for shade, and keeps food fresher.
+Place your feeder outside of direct sunlight to keep the nectar and the birds cool.
+A bit of tree cover will also give hummers places to perch and shelter from predators.
 Feeders should be hung high enough that cats or other predators can’t attack and either very close or far away from windows to avoid collisions.

 8. Create a ‘hummingbird waterfall’